AlfrescoLabs/alfresco-anaxes-chartmap/README.md

 ## Prerequisites

+Java 8 or later.

+Helm Client 2.9.1.
 The Helm Client is required since the chart map is based on the dependencies discovered by the Kubernetes Helm client.
 I have tested it with version 2.9.1 of the Helm Client though other versions may also work.

 For instructions on installing the Helm Client, see https://docs.helm.sh/using_helm/#installing-helm